Fluid is a 3D video game made in team, as a end of studies' project.

 Its originality is the mix of the dungeon crawler genre with an unique battle system based on the rhythm of the music.

-The most of the development was made over a year and a half, and its public release on PC is planned before the end of the year.
+The most of the development was made over a year and a half.

 Michaël Hubert : Lead Developer, 3D Artist, UI Artist